 A senior staff member at the Department of the Environment and Energy said that this work by project leader Garry Cook (CSIRO) in advancing the science of fire management and carbon accounting “has provided an opportunity for science to be directly translated into policy.”

-– Senior staff member at the Department of the Environment and Energy
+– Senior staff member, Department of the Environment and Energy

 More recently Hub research identified an even larger, previously undocumented, store of carbon in the landscape – each year, more than 2% of the 3.6 billion tonnes of trees across northern savannas die from various causes, creating stores of carbon in dead standing trees – unless they burn.
 This carbon, and how to track it, has also been newly quantified by the project.